 Ashok Kumar and Kishore Kumar

-Kumudlal Ganguly requested his brother-in-law to find him a job at Bombay Talkies and soon he started his work as a lab assistant at Bombay Talkies.
+Kumudlal Ganguly asked his brother-in-law to find him a job at Bombay Talkies, and soon, he started working as a lab assistant there.

-One day when Himanshu Rai saw Ashok Kumar, he was very impressed and decided that instead of Najam-ul-Hasan, he would complete Jeevan Naiya with Ashok Kumar.
-And thus Ashok Kumar’s film career started as an actor.
+One day, when Himanshu Rai saw Ashok Kumar, he was very impressed and decided that instead of Najam-ul-Hasan, he would complete Jeevan Naiya with Ashok Kumar.
+Thus, Ashok Kumar’s film career started as an actor.

-“Jeevan Naiya’ was released and proved as a superhit.
-So Ashok Kumar was the leading man in all the Bombay Talkies movies.
-He rose to stardom and everything was going fine but in 1940 Himanshu Rai died.
+“Jeevan Naiya” was released and proved to be a super hit.
+Ashok Kumar was the leading man in all the Bombay Talkies movies.
+He rose to stardom, and everything was going well, but in 1940, Himanshu Rai died.

 After Himanshu Rai’s death, there was a conflict between Sashadhar Mukherjee and Devika Rani.
-There were two groups and both groups were producing films individually.
-And soon Ashok Kumar and Sashadhar Mukherjee started a new studio ‘Filmistan’.
+There were two groups, and both groups were producing films individually.
+And soon Ashok Kumar and Sashadhar Mukherjee started a new study,o ‘Filmistan’.

-In 1945 Devika Rani got married again to the Russian painter Svetoslav Roerich and retired from the film industry.
-After Devika Rani’s departure, Ashok Kumar and Sashadhar Mukherjee again took up Bombay Talkies and tried to revive it producing films like Milan, Ziddi, Mahal, etc.
+In 1945, Devika Rani married the Russian painter Svetoslav Roerich again and retired from the film industry.
+After Devika Rani’s departure, Ashok Kumar and Sashadhar Mukherjee again took up Bombay Talkies and tried to revive it, producing films like Milan, Ziddi, Mahal, etc.

 Ziddi and Mahal were special because these two movies gave some future superstars.
 Ziddi was a measure break for Dev Anand, Pran, and Kishore Kumar.
 Dev Anand and Pran were recognized as stars after this movie.
 Kishore Kumar got his first chance to sing a solo song for Dev Anand “Marne Ki Duayen Kyon Mangu”.